fajmanjir/php-removed-generics-proposal/README.md

 Instead, `mixed<T>` type with _generic usage block_ can be used as a return type.

-Input parameter using native type:
+Input parameter using _native type_:

 ```
 function getClone<T>(mixed<T> $source): mixed<T>